Domestic violence in Nevada occurs when people intentionally commit battery against their:

 Non-citizens who get charged with battery domestic violence are encouraged to retain criminal defense counsel experienced in the immigration law.
 Their primary objective should be to try to get the charges dismissed or changed to a non-deportable offense in order to avoid removal from the United States.
 Read more at our information page on the criminal defense of immigrants in Nevada.

 It wasn't until the height of women's liberation that domestic violence ("DV") issues garnered widespread attention from the general public and lawmakers.
-The Nevada Legislature didn't address DV until almost the 1980s:
+The Nevada Legislature did not address DV until almost the 1980s:

 "Domestic violence" in Nevada is a broad category of crimes of which "battery domestic violence" is only one.
 Some other offenses also considered domestic violence in Las Vegas are the following:19